-7. Requirements for a Graduate Certificate
+6. Requirements for a Graduate Certificate

-7.1.
+6.1.
 Graduate Certificate Programs for Credit

 Academic units and the School of Professional and Extended Studies, at their discretion, may develop and administer graduate certificate programs for which there is academic credit.
 All graduate certificate programs for credit must include a minimum of 12 semester credit hours.
 All course work must meet the same requirements as those used for graduate academic programs.
-See Credit.
+See Criteria for Courses to be Accepted for Academic Credit.
 Some certificate programs for graduate credit may have additional requirements.
-If approved by the academic or teaching unit that administers the certificate program, equivalent credits earned at an accredited college or university may be transferred toward a certificate at the following rates: 3 credit hours for certificates from 12 to 18 credit hours in length, and 6 credit hours for certificates over